Avg. consumer rating = 83/100

 |Best for...||Hard Floors & Low to High Pile Carpet|

 |Approx. Weight||11.6 lbs|

 |Motor Driven Brushbar||Yes|

-34 consumer ratings were found for the UltraFlex and they are overwhelmingly positive.
-When averaged these generate a very healthy score of 95.6 out of 100 (or about 4.8 stars out of 5).
-Such a score places the UltraFlex in the same neighbourhood as several Miele canisters.
+433 consumer ratings were found for the UltraFlex.
+When averaged these generate a respectable score of 83 out of 100 (or about 4.15 stars out of 5).
 Check out our canister vacuum ratings table to compare.

 A very thorough review of owner comments provides the following likes and dislikes:

 - Easy to empty dust canister

 - Very good on both carpet and bare floors

 - Good at pulling up pet hair on carpet

 - Powerful suction